#

 Variable Bit Rate (VBR)

-Dynamically adjusts bitrate based on content complexity:
+VBR dynamically adjusts the bitrate based on speech complexity:

 var settings = new SpeexEncoderSettings {